This diesel-powered Type A motorhome, part of the Newmar Mobility Lineup, features the company’s latest wheelchair-accessible floor plan.

 Recently, while visiting Newmar’s headquarters in Nappanee, Indiana, I reviewed a year-end 2018 Ventana 4311 diesel pusher.
 Except for minor décor revisions, it remains unchanged for the 2019 model year.

 The Ventana incorporates Newmar’s hung-sidewall construction method.
-The test coach was topped by an optional one-piece, molded fiberglass roof.
+An optional one-piece, molded fiberglass roof topped the test coach.
 A BriteTEK roof, which features fleece-backed TPO (thermoplastic olefin), with a walkable deck comes standard.
 Optional Polar Pack insulation in the roof gives it an R-19 insulation value.
-The wooden floor, which is capped with 5/8-inch floor decking and filled with batten fiberglass insulation for an R-16 insulation value, is placed atop Newmar’s STAR steel foundation.
+Additionally, the wooden floor, which is capped with 5/8-inch floor decking and filled with batten fiberglass insulation for an R-16 insulation value, is placed atop Newmar’s STAR steel foundation.
 The walls contain 5/8-inch foam board.
 Wall studs and ceiling joists consist of tubular structural aluminum on 16-inch centers.

 The chassis has a 44,700-pound gross vehicle weight rating (GVWR) and a 59,700-pound gross combination weight rating (GCWR).
 The front axle capacity is 14,700 pounds, while the drive axle and tag axle are rated at 20,000 and 10,000 pounds, respectively.
 At the scales, the actual weights I obtained indicated 12,200 pounds on the front axle, 15,040 pounds on the drive axle, and 7,440 pounds on the tag axle, for a total weight of 34,680 pounds.
 The Ventana was weighed with full fuel and water and a driver aboard, so it boasts a respectable cargo capacity of 10,020 pounds if evenly distributed.